Materials Guide

 Padded conference seating is the better choice where guests remain seated for longer periods, such as full-day conferences or formal meetings.

-How does material choice relate to sustainability?
+How does material choice affect sustainability?

 Browse and compare